Blending instruction with clinical practice

 Inside-out approach

-The inside-out design strategy arose from a deep investigation into Microsoft’s culture and operations.
-While leadership sought a community-driven workplace, interviews revealed that engineers favored small, quiet spaces for solo or paired work.
+The inside-out design strategy arose from a deep investigation into workplace culture and operations.
+While campus leadership sought a community-driven environment, interviews revealed that engineers favored small, quiet spaces for solo or paired work.
 The solution was a series of human-scaled neighborhoods that balanced privacy and collaboration, fostering a sense of ownership among distinct groups.

 We explored nine space types ranging from collaborative to private, ultimately narrowing them to three that struck the right balance.
 The front-runners offered a flexible platform for authentic, personalized work experiences, while creating an environment where employees could move easily between focus and collaboration.
 The space types guided our site analyses and allowed us to identify a preferred option that delivers a holistic, inside-out campus experience.